kidq330/lannot/README.markdown

 Installation
 ------------
-LAnnotate requires Frama-C 24.0 (Chromium) to be installed and ocaml 4.12.1 .
+LAnnotate requires Frama-C 24.0 (Chromium) to be installed and OCaml >= 4.08.1 .
 Once Frama-C is installed, run autoconf, configure, compile and install
 LAnnotate:
     autoconf